 It makes sense to me, to look at investing in a tablet stand.
 Why go through all the inconvenience of holding your device for long periods of time when tablet stand accessories can do it for you.

 There are some good ones on the market today, but one that caught my eye was the Anozer foldable and adjustable tablet stand.

 What I like about this one is the fact that it can be folded, or collapsed, and carried with you in a coat pocket or flight bag.
 It makes sense for tablet accessories to be portable just like their device counterparts, otherwise it would be a difficult sell.

 With your device in a stand and adjusted for your convenience, it leaves your hands free to fully interact on your conference calls with friends, family, colleagues etc., or to do something else such as cook a meal whilst watching a film.

-The Anozer tablet stand is universal so it can accommodate a lot of different tablet devices, such as the 15-inch iPads, and a variety of mobile phone models up to 13-inches.
+The Anozer tablet stand is universal, so it can accommodate many tablet devices, such as the 15-inch iPads, and a variety of mobile phone models up to 13-inches.

 The height at which your device is displayed is also adjustable up to 6-inches from the base.
 The angle of your display can also be changed via the tiltable clip.
 This is essential, alongside the ability to position your device in a horizontal (Landscape) or Vertical (Portrait) position.

-The flexibility of your stand needs to have a wide range of options and angles in order to reduce the risk of contracting a musculoskeletal condition, such as a stiff back or neck.
+The flexibility of your stand needs to have a wide range of options and angles to reduce the risk of contracting a musculoskeletal condition, such as a stiff back or neck.